metafates/nvim/README.md

 # nvim

-my neovim 0.11 config with only 2 plugins (treesitter and mini).
+My neovim 0.11 config with only 2 plugins (treesitter and mini).